CCN-Support/CCN_Wiki/docs/source/links-and-forms.rst

    This feature is only available on XA30.

+Sample text.
+Does the box wrap around?

 .. sidebar:: Quick Reference

    * MB factor: 3
    * TR: 800 ms
    * TE: 37 ms

+More text.
+Where does the box end up?